Ho-Ro/nanovna-tools/README.md

 # Toolbox for NanoVNA

 Small NanoVNA program(s) for scripting and automatisation, developed on Debian stable (bullseye), but every other Linux/Unix system should work too.
 Windows and Mac are untested due to missing HW.
 To build a debian package just type `make deb`.
 You need to install python3-stdeb, the Python to Debian source package conversion plugins for distutils.
+Some python tools require also the modules `matplotlib` and `scikit-rf`, which should normally already be on your computer if you are involved in RF and microwave data processing and visualisation.

 ## nanovna_command.py